Transcript

 Hi, everybody.
 This is Davide, and today I'm gonna demo the Visual Studio Code extension for Clayton.
 So let's jump into it.

-I this is Visual Studio Code, and I already installed, the Kraton extension and already checked out a demo project.
+This is Visual Studio Code, and I already installed the Clayton extension and already checked out a demo project.

 So, this is the main branch.

-I already created the feature branch because what, what I'm gonna demonstrate today is essentially the the main use case is to show you how it works, the Klayton Visual Studio Code extension for new development.
+I already created the feature branch because what I'm gonna demonstrate today is essentially the main use case is to show you how it works, the Clayton Visual Studio Code extension for new development.

-So here, since I already connected this project and already created this branch, I have, immediately one one scan of the latest commit.
+So here, since I already connected this project and already created this branch, I have immediately one scan of the latest commit.

-And if we see the the history, we the git history, we can see that I have this new controller and, essentially, Klayton detected eleven issues.
+And if we see the history, the git history, we can see that I have this new controller and, essentially, Clayton detected eleven issues.

-So I can open the Kraton report directly in my IDE.
-I can navigate the the list of issues by, the location.
+So I can open the Clayton report directly in my IDE.
+I can navigate the list of issues by the location.
 So in this case, the file or the rules.

-So we have essentially two main problems, one about CRADA and the FLS bypass and one about so called statements.
+So we have essentially two main problems, one about CRUD/FLS bypass and one about SOQL statements.

-Now for the sake of the demo, I created also another branch where I will essentially that is starting from this branch that I I just showed you.
+Now for the sake of the demo, I created also another branch where I will essentially — that is starting from this branch that I just showed you.

-But, I gonna try to fix, some of these issues to demonstrate how, let's say, the the the extension works and the the experience the development experience.
+But, I'm gonna try to fix some of these issues to demonstrate how the extension works and the development experience.

-So I will start with this CRADA for us issues.
+So I will start with these CRUD/FLS issues.

-As I said, here, you can navigate directly in your ID, or, obviously, you can still, go from here directly to the web UI and, you know, the the access, all the information that are available, in the in the reports, all the resources, and more details about the the issue itself.
+As I said, here, you can navigate directly in your IDE, or, obviously, you can still go from here directly to the web UI and access all the information that are available in the reports, all the resources, and more details about the issue itself.

-But, directly from here, actually, it's pretty easy to go through all the issues and try to fix them once, obviously, you you have, awareness about the, actual fix.
-So in this case, there is this this operations here that are, are performed without any check.
+But, directly from here, actually, it's pretty easy to go through all the issues and try to fix them once, obviously, you have awareness about the actual fix.
+So in this case, there is this operation here that is performed without any check.

 So the first thing that obviously, I have very handy the fix for this.
-So the first thing I gonna fix is this, Cloudflarex issues and we can quickly show.
+So the first thing I'm gonna fix is this CRUD/FLS issue and we can quickly show.

 How.
-So let's in order to trigger the scan I need to essentially commit and push the changes.
-So first of all, overall, I need to save them, then commit and push.
+So let's — in order to trigger the scan I need to essentially commit and push the changes.
+So first of all, I need to save them, then commit and push.

-And then I would get, since I'm tracking this branch in Clayton, I would get, quickly a scan directly in my, ID.
+And then I would get, since I'm tracking this branch in Clayton, I would get quickly a scan directly in my IDE.

 So, essentially, I have here a very similar issue, but for this other method.
 So I would copy the same fix.